‘American Idol’ winner Laine Hardy arrested - NewsBreak

 The device found on April 6 was turned over the police at Louisiana State University, who proceeded gather evidence.
 Some of the recordings captured “very candid conversations” between the victim and her roommates, according to an investigator who reviewed the audio.
 There were also indications that the suspect picked up the recorder from the victim’s dorm room and returned it on a different occasion, the affidavit says.

-On one of the final recordings, the investigator heard the victim “telling someone about how she figured out the Defendant was recording her and that she doesn’t know if the ‘bug is still in her room.'”Videos show aftermath of film-set shooting, Baldwin reaction
+On one of the final recordings, the investigator heard the victim “telling someone about how she figured out the Defendant was recording her and that she doesn’t know if the ‘bug is still in her room.'”Nashville #3 moving destination for out-of-town buyers, study finds

 Prior to his arrest on Friday, Hardy had released a statement on social media in which he admitted to knowing of “sensitive” allegations against him, saying he would be cooperating with police.